nathanallen/events_lab/README.md

 You can find a full list of `event` related methods in jQuery here: http://api.jquery.com/category/events/

-## Exercises
+## Instructions:

-**Instructions:**
+Fork this repository to your GitHub account, then clone your GitHub copy onto your computer.

-* For each exercise, start by opening the `index.html` file for that challenge in your browser.
-(You can do this from inside Sublime Text by right clicking inside the html file and selecting "Open in Browser").
+* Each event has its own HTML, CSS, and JavaScript files collected in a directory.
+Start by opening the HTML file for that directory in your browser.
-* To solve the challenge, you'll need to change each `base.js` file.
+* Read the descriptions below and the existing HTML and JavaScript for each event type.
+You'll need to change each `base.js` file.
+Do not change the HTML files.
-* Make sure to open your Chrome Developer Console so that you can check for bugs!
+* Make sure to keep your developer console open so that you can check for bugs!
-* SOLUTIONS: Solutions are in the `solutions` branch.
+* Make at least one commit for step below.

 ###1. ready

-- **Challenge**: Can you get the page to say "Go!" (without touching the html)?
+**Get the page to say "Go!" without touching the html.**

 ###2. submit

-- **Challenge**: Can you stop the forms from submitting?
+**Stop the forms from submitting.**

 + That's weird.
 Why does one button reload the same page and the other redirect to youtube?

 + Hmm...
 What is the "?" doing in the URL?
 How did it get there?
 Try removing it.
-- Bonus: Instead of redirecting to youtube, let's embed the video in our page instead!
-    +  When the user clicks "submit", dynamically insert the embed code into the page (on youtube, click "share" under the video, then click "embed" and copy the html).
-HINT: The embed code belongs in your javascript, not your html!

 ###3. change

-- **Challenge**: Some simple addition!
-Can you get the total to update whenever you update the numbers?
+**Addition!
+Get the total to update whenever you update the numbers.**

-- Bonus: Add a "reset" button that clears all the inputs.
+Stretch: Add a "reset" button that clears all the inputs.

 ###4. click
-- **Challenge**: Can you create a list of all the phrases that you click?
+**Create a list of all the phrases that are clicked.**

-- Stretch: In addition to listing the phrase I clicked, can you include a timestamp?
+Stretch: In addition to listing the phrase I clicked, can you include a timestamp?

 ###5. keypress
-- **Challenge**: Stop watch.
+**Make a stop watch!**

 When the user hits spacebar, record their "start" time.

 When they hit it again, record their "end" time.

 Then, calculate the total time, and put it on the page.

-###Wrap it up
+###6.
+Wrap it Up

-- Recommended: Can you link all the pages together?
-Create a navbar at the top of every page, with links to all the other pages.
+Recommended: Can you link all the pages together?
+Create a `<nav>` element on every page, with links to all the other pages.

+## Deliverable

+When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment.

+Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!